-- Make use of films, books and magazines.
-If you want to make language-learning fun and tie it in with some of your favourite leisure activities then this can be a great way to do so.
-Try watching TV or films spoken in the language that you want to learn and only look at the English subtitles if you really need to, or reading some short novels or magazines.
+- Make use of films, books, and magazines.
+If you want to make language learning fun and tie it in with some of your favourite leisure activities, then this can be a great way to do so.
+Try watching TV or films spoken in the language that you want to learn and only look at the English subtitles if you really need to.
+You can also try reading some short novels or magazines.
 You might be surprised at how many words you already know.

-- Travelling.
+- Travel.
 Some people prefer to learn languages by immersing themselves in it so that they have no choice but to learn – and they also get the cultural benefit too!
 There are a number of different options if you decide to do this – you may want to go it alone or travel with a friend or family member.
-In which case, why not have a read of our Guide to solo travel?
-Or you may decide you’d prefer to stay with a host family who can help you get to grips who can often support your language learning and introduce you to life as a local.
-Through websites like Home Stay In, you can find and book stays with host families around the world – this is usually a much cheaper option than staying in hotels, apartments or hostels.

 3. How do I stay motivated while learning a new language?

-However you decide to learn a new language, try to make it as fun as possible and practice at every opportunity you get.
-Learning a new language is no different to learning anything else in the sense that the more you practice, the better you’ll get.
+However you decide to learn a new language, try to make it as fun as possible and practise at every opportunity you get.
+Learning a new language is no different to learning anything else in the sense that the more you practise, the better you’ll get.

-If you love the idea but the thought of it seems like a huge uphill climb, then try reducing the upfront hurdle by starting small e.g. by downloading an app like Duolingo for just five or ten minutes a day, and see how you get on.
+If you love the idea but the thought of it seems like a huge uphill climb, then try reducing the upfront hurdle by starting small, for example, by downloading an app like Duolingo for just five or ten minutes a day, and see how you get on.